timea-solid/SolidHelloWorlds/docs/UserManual.md

   <img width="50%" src="/docs/resources//Creating%20a%20new%20code%20stack.png">
   </br>Figure 7: Input field for creating a new generic technical stack
 </p>

+### Delete

+There is, on purpose, no delete option in the edit interface.
+For now, if one wants to delete a record entirely you can open a Git Issue on this repo.
+Or, one can completely edit an existing record, basically replacing an existing one.

 For feedback or missing information please consider opening a PR or a git issue in the [GitHub repository](https://github.com/timea-solid/SolidHelloWorlds).